Ly0n/SeleryAction/README.md

 A minimal project example showing openselery:

 * Software defined developers payout fully transparent to the bones for your Github project.
-* Dependencies scanning for most languages to inlcude all developers.
+* Dependencies scanning for most languages to include all developers.
 * Only the sender needs an Coinbase account in the first instance.
-* Investor or developer creates a transparent payout with public CI logs.
+* Investor creates a transparent payout with public CI logs.

 ## Github Action Integration